 The decision to seek addiction treatment is the first step toward a life of recovery.
 Choosing an inpatient drug rehab program removes you from your daily routine and the stress and triggers that may contribute to your addiction, allowing you to become fully immersed in the treatment process.
 Not all treatment facilities are the same.
-When choosing a drug rehab center in Los Angeles, ask questions to ensure that the rehab you choose is the best fit for your lifestyle, needs, and recovery goals.
+When choosing a drug rehab center, ask questions to ensure that the rehab you choose is the best fit for your lifestyle, needs, and recovery goals.
 Look for an accredited center that offers a full continuum of care, from a medically supervised drug and alcohol detox center through aftercare planning.

 What Defines an Inpatient Drug Rehab Program?